 There is another name to a steering stabilizer – a steering damper.
-Its main purpose is to limit side-to-side movement of the wheels so that all the vibrations are to better absorbed.
+Its main purpose is to limit the side-to-side movement of the wheels so that all the vibrations are to better absorbed.
 It also decreases bump to steering feedback.
 Every Jeep Wrangler comes packed with a factory stabilizer.
 A factory stabilizer is made to operate with stock steering and suspension angles.
 However, when you install larger tires, lift kits, and other modifications, the effectiveness of the stabilizer gets compromised due to the additional weight and change of the suspension angle that puts a strain on your factory stabilizer.

 After any modification, it’s imperative to assess your stabilizer setup and install a more powerful, effective model.
 By choosing the right stabilizer, you improve your ride quality, have better control, and reduce driver fatigue caused by over correction.
 The right stabilizer also helps keep you from dangerous situations like the death wobble, caused by hitting a pothole and losing grip of the steering wheel at a higher rate of speed.